alovajs/alovajs.github.io/docs/tutorial/07-project/01-best-practice/03-manage-cache-by-indexeddb.md

 ## save data

-When saving data, we can save the cache in the `transformData` of the method, because `transformData` will only be triggered when the network request responds, but will not be triggered when the cache is hit.
+When saving data, we can save the cache in the `transform` of the method, because `transform` will only be triggered when the network request responds, but will not be triggered when the cache is hit.
 In the sample code, convert the image blob instance to base64 data, cache and return this base64 data.

 ```javascript-api.js
 import { addImage2Cache } from './db';